Arnaud-D/jetkiller-python/README.md

 ## Development Roadmap

-The development of Jet Killer will approximately follow this roadmap:
+The standalone version of Jet Killer is considered as complete and will not have any major new features.

-- GUI to have a more friendly interface
+Here are a few ideas on how to further improve the user experience:

-- script for GIMP (probably with Python-Fu)
+- develop an extension for GIMP (probably with Python-Fu)
-- script for Inkscape (probably using Python)
+- develop an extension for Inkscape (probably using Python)

 ## Versioning